 Beyond ensuring consistency and uniformity in voter eligibility rules, AB 2466 will directly and meaningfully impact individuals and communities.
 Approximately 50,000 people are on mandatory or post-release supervision.
-Given the racial and economic disparities in our criminal justice system, overly expansive readings of felony disenfranchisement provisions have an unjust and unacceptable impact on certain communities.
-Because those convicted of felonies are disproportionately Black, Latino, and low-income people, felony disenfranchisement laws operate to dilute the political power of these historically underrepresented communities.
+Given the racial and economic disparities in our criminal justice system, overly expansive readings of felony disenfranchisement provisions have an unjust and unacceptable impact.